eellpp/pubScratchpad/data_engineering/spark/presentation.md

 ### programming Languages does spark support
 Sparks core API is written in Scala.
 But it has interfaces written in Java, Scala, Python and R. Python is used merely as frontend or a thin wrapper around native scala classes.

+### Spark Ecosystem and outline of its major components
+Spark consists of Spark Core API's and other decoupled components.

+Spark Core API provides the generalized execution engine and all the other functionalities are build on top of it.